manydeps/cxxbuild/README.md

 ### Case of Study

-In order to check the capabilities of cxxbuild, it was used to build the C/C++ ccbuild tool.
+A very interesting case of study is the use of cxxbuild to build the C/C++ ccbuild tool.
-Unfortunately, few tweaks were necessary in the generated CMakeLists, due to FLEX dependency, but it was quite easy on general.
-See [Issue 34 on ccbuild project](https://github.com/bneijt/ccbuild/issues/34)

-General instructions:
-- Create `cxxdeps.txt` file:
+It is currently very easy to build it, using the following cxxdeps file:

 ```
 bobcat
 gnutls
 fl
 png
+FLEX == * [ ] local * _ false patch_flex.txt
 !std c++20
 !tests test
 !include "src"